Myth

 The heritage pool and the price of the first 40 kWh used per day at Rate D are two different things.

-Hydro‑Québec Production supplies Hydro‑Québec Distribution with a block of energy of 165 TWh of electricity per year at a competitive price for the Québec market.
+Hydro‑Québec's generation segment supplies the company's distribution segment with a block of energy of 165 TWh of electricity per year at a competitive price.
 This is commonly referred to as the heritage pool.
-It ensures a reduced rate for Quebecers.
+It ensures a low rate for Quebecers.

-This price, approved by the Régie de l’énergie, is determined based on several factors such as electricity supply (including the heritage pool), power transmission, distribution system operation and maintenance, and customer service.
+This price, approved by the Régie de l’énergie, is determined based on the cost of several components such as electricity supply (including the heritage pool), power transmission, distribution system operation and maintenance, and customer service.
 The heritage pool is one of the factors used to set our rates.

-Our rates for residential customers are indeed the lowest in North America.
+Our residential rates are indeed the lowest in North America.
 For over 50 years, electricity prices in Québec have increased more or less at the same rate as inflation.

 See our publication Comparison of Electricity Prices in Major North American Cities.